 The Early Decision Program is a binding option for students who have decided that Tufts is their first choice and that they will enroll if accepted.
 Early Decision deadlines allow the student to apply and be notified well in advance of the Regular Decision notification dates.

 Applying early is not a decision to be taken lightly.
-If you are accepted early decision, you have agreed to come to Tufts and will become a member of the class of 2020.
+If you are accepted through Early Decision, you have agreed to come to Tufts.
 If denied, your application is taken out of the applicant pool and you are unable to reapply for that academic year.

-In order to acknowledge that you wish to be considered under the early decision program, you must submit a signed Early Decision Form.
-The form must be signed by the student, either a parent or a guardian, and a guidance counselor.
+In order to acknowledge that you wish to be considered under the Early Decision program, you must submit a signed Early Decision Form.
+The form must be signed by the student, either a parent or a guardian, and a school counselor.
 You will find the Early Decision Form on the Common Application site or the Coalition Application site when you apply.

-Early Decision applicants are held to same standard as regular admission applicants, and the application requirements are the same.
+Early Decision applicants are held to same standard as Regular Decision applicants, and the application requirements are the same.
 The only difference is that they agree to binding admission and they apply sooner.

 |Application Deadline||Notification Date|

 |Early Decision II||January 4||Mid-February|

 |Deferred ED I and II||Not Applicable||By April 1|

 Please keep in mind that financial aid application deadlines may differ from admissions deadlines.